Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 He recognized the goal line to be part of Israel, which secures their nation, unlike any declaration anybody's made in a long time on that part of Israel.

-So he's earned the respect of B. B. trusts Trump, and he's willing to do things that he wouldn't do for any other president.
+BB trusts Trump, and he's willing to do things that he wouldn't do for any other president.

 This is a winning combination.

-Israel being willing to compromise in a smart way, the Arabs taking ownership of the Palestinian file to give a solution that's never existed before.
+The Arabs taking ownership of the Palestinian file to give a solution that's never existed before.

-Everybody says I like Trump's policies, he's just too much for me.
+He's just too much for me.

-Let me tell you, it's his personality and the strong horse nature of who he is that has attracted the Arab world to him.
+Let me tell you, it's his personality and the stronghorse nature of who he is that has attracted the Arab world to him.

 When he took on the Iranians, Gil Soleimani and bombed the Iranian nuclear facilities, every Arab said, I've got a real friend I've never had before.

-Nobody in Israel doubts Trump's commitment to the State of Israel.
+Nobody in Israel doubts Trump's commitment to the state of Israel.

-If we pull this off, where the hostages are released, and Hamas one day lays down their arms and they are no longer part of Palestinian life.
+If we pull this off, where the hostages are released and Hamas one day lays down their arms and they are no longer part of Palestinian life.

-They can't they can't have arms.
+They can't have arms.

 They cannot have these weapons, and Israel can't be under a constant threat of rockets being fired.

-I I've been to one city's throat of border city ten thousand rockets in in ten years, uh Senator.
+I've been to one city's throat, a border city, 10,000 rockets in 10 years, Senator.

-Yeah, no, that that's exactly right.
+Yeah, no, that's exactly right.

-But if we get the hostages out, Israel pulls back, you can't pull back much further until there's a commitment to disarm by Hezbollah, uh I mean excuse me, about Hamas will come back.
+You can't pull back much further until there's a commitment to disarm Hezbollah, I mean, excuse me, about Hamas, they'll come back.

-But the long story short, what's going on in the Mid East is a direct result of the larger than life personality of President Trump talking to people in a common sense way, setting aside traditional norms and trying to get outcomes that make America stronger.
+But the long story short, what's going on in the Mideast is a direct result of the larger-than-life personality of President Trump talking to people in a common sense way, setting aside traditional norms and trying to get outcomes that make America stronger.

 What makes America stronger?

-That ends the Arab-Israeli conflict that makes the Mid East a better place to do business.
+That makes the Mideast a better place to do business.

 If we find a solution to the Palestinian problem Israel can live with, then that's a home run.